oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   <dt id="def;false-positive">false positive</dt>
   <dd>result which an end user decides does not actually represent a problem</dd>
   <dt id="def;fingerprint">fingerprint</dt>
-  <dd>stable value that can be used by a result management system to uniquely identify a result over time,<br><br>
+  <dd>stable value that can be used by a result management system to uniquely identify a result over time,
       even if a relevant artifact is modified</dd>
   <dt id="def;formatted-message">formatted message</dt>
   <dd>message string which contains formatting information such as Markdown formatting characters</dd>
   <dt id="def;fully-qualified-logical-name">fully qualified logical name</dt>
-  <dd>string that fully identifies the programmatic construct specified by a logical location,<br><br>
+  <dd>string that fully identifies the programmatic construct specified by a logical location,
       typically by means of a hierarchical identifier.</dd>
   <dt id="def;hierarchical-string">hierarchical string</dt>
   <dd>string in the format &lt;component>{/&lt;component>}*</dd>
   <dt id="def;line">line</dt>
-  <dd>contiguous sequence of characters, starting either at the beginning of an artifact or immediately after<br><br>
+  <dd>contiguous sequence of characters, starting either at the beginning of an artifact or immediately after
-      a newline sequence, and ending at and including the nearest subsequent newline sequence, if one is present,<br><br>
-      or else extending to the end of the artifact</dd>
+      a newline sequence, and ending at and including the nearest subsequent newline sequence, if one is present, or else extending to the end of the artifact</dd>
   <dt id="def;line-number">line (number)</dt>
-  <dd>1-based index of a line within a file.<br><br>
+  <dd>1-based index of a line within a file.
       **Note**: Abbreviated to "line" when there is no danger of ambiguity with "line" in the sense of a sequence of characters.</dd>
   <dt id="def;localizable">localizable</dt>
   <dd>subject to being translated from one natural language to another</dd>